kevinpurdy/kevinpurdy.github.io/_posts/2014-04-05-toward-a-better-morning-no-phone-no-email.markdown

 **Me:** "No, I cannot help you with that."

 Working for free is a topic for another post (or series, or book, or endless context-heavy debate).
 But I wanted to get something out of the exercise.
-So here's what I wrote about mornings, with just a dollop of after-the-fact editing.
+So here's what I wrote about mornings, with just a dollop of after-the-fact editing and expansion.

 ***